-PRINCIPAL COMPETENCIES: Legal Engineering/ Environment

-Finance/Accounting

-Ms. Stein is the Executive Vice-President - General Counsel & Corporate Affairs of The Clorox Company (marketer and manufacturer of consumer products) where she serves on the executive committee.
+Principal Competencies: Legal Engineering/Environment Finance/Accounting Ms. Stein is the Executive Vice-President - General Counsel & Corporate Affairs of The Clorox Company (marketer and manufacturer of consumer products) where she serves on the executive committee.
 From 2000 to 2005, Ms. Stein was Senior Vice-President, General Counsel of the H.J.
 Heinz Company.
 She was also previously a corporate lawyer with Morrison & Foerster in San Francisco and Hong Kong.

 Ms. Stein is a former director of Nash Finch Company and serves on the boards of several not-for-profit organizations, including Corporate Pro Bono, Equal Justice Works, the Leadership Council on Legal Diversity and the Association of General Counsel.
-Previously, Ms. Stein was chair of the Association of Corporate Counsel, co-chair of the General Counsel Committee of the ABA Business Law
+Previously, Ms. Stein was chair of the Association of Corporate Counsel, co-chair of the General Counsel Committee of the ABA Business Law Section and a director of the Pittsburgh Ballet Theater.

 Ms. Stein has received the Margaret Brent Award, the American Bar Association's highest award for women lawyers; the Sandra Day O'Connor Board Excellence Award; and the Corporate Board Member America's Top General Counsel Recognition Award.

-Ms. Stein received her J.D. from Harvard Law School, and is a graduate of Dartmouth College where she earned an undergraduate and master's degrees.
+Ms. Stein received her J.D. from Harvard Law School, and is a graduate of Dartmouth College where she earned undergraduate and master's degrees.

-MEMBER OF (6) ATTENDANCE 2016
+MEMBER OF (2) ATTENDANCE 2017

 Board 100%

 Audit Committee 100%

 Environment, Safety & Security Committee 100%

 Finance Committee 100%

 Human Resources and Compensation Committee 100%

 Strategic Planning Committee 100%

-2016 VOTES IN FAVOUR 99.55%